 Publications and Websites for Female and Minority Scientists

 Below are links to sites that may be helpful in locating qualified candidates who are underrepresented in academic health care.
 These are active as of January 2021.
 Additional resources and websites will be added periodically.
-Please check back.
-And if you have a resource you’d like to add, contact Dr. Nabaweesi at firstname.lastname@example.org
+If you have a resource you’d like to add, please contact us at firstname.lastname@example.org

 Professorial Advancement Initiative Post Docs–